bluehenry/aws.best.practices/Security/AWS-security.md

-# AWS Security Best Practises
+# AWS Security Best Practices
 ## AWS Overview of Security Processes
 [AWS Overview of Security Processes](https://aws.amazon.com/whitepapers/overview-of-security-processes/) You should configure no matter which AWS service you use